 The OHS is requested to not exceed 10 pieces of evidence against each standard where possible; they should therefore identify the most relevant evidence / documentation that demonstrates compliance.
-Where one piece of evidence applies to more than one standard, the OHS should link it through to each on the web-tool.
+Where one piece of evidence applies to more than one standard, the OHS should link it through to each.